Chair of the Department of Physical Therapy

 Strategic Planning and Relationship Building

-- Work collaboratively across UT Health in further developing and implementing an innovative and robust strategic plan for growth in the department and program.
+- Work collaboratively across UT Health San Antonio in further refining and implementing an innovative and robust strategic plan for advancement of the department.
 This plan should address each of the core missions of the academic health center: teaching, research, service, and patient care;

-- Serve as the face of the DPT Program internally and externally.
+- Serve as the face of the department internally and externally.

-- Stay abreast of evolving changes and advancements in PT education to ensure continued curricular excellence and relevance;
+- Stay abreast of evolving changes and advancements in physical therapy education and implement curricular changes, as indicated to ensure program excellence.

-- Ensure departmental success in clinical education and faculty practice.
+- Participate in clinical education and practice as appropriate.

 Research and Scholarship